 AGH & HPO Members: Free

-General: $10 Gallery Admission applies
+General: $10 (Gallery Level 1 Admission included)

-From the International Art Collection
+From the Contemporary Art Collection